getzola/hyde/content/some-other-article.md

 +++
-title = "A first theme for Gutenberg" date = 2017-09-25
+title = "A first theme for Zola" date = 2017-09-25
 +++